 <iframe>.
 A number of elements in

-case like this you can attach a
+situation like this you can attach a

 display_options=… variable to the

-URL, via which you can precisely control which component of the view should be
+URL, via which you can precisely control which component of the view

-generated in HTML code.
+should not be generated in HTML code.

 The following letters have been defined:

-Context buttons that link to other views
+Menu items and action buttons that link to other views are omitted.

-The playing of alarm sounds for the WARN and CRIT service states
+The playing of alarm sounds for the WARN and CRIT service states is suppressed.

 With this option links are assigned the

-Links in column headings
+Links in column headings are omitted.

-Limit and live status error messages
+Limit and live status error messages.

 For example — if you want to switch off all control elements and buttons and